 Shannon and research partners Danielle Woolery and Natalie Wright were awarded the first prize at the International Clarinet Association's Research Contest at Clarinetfest 2018 in Belgium.
 Their research, "An Examination of the Pedagogical Content of the Clarinet Solos on the Texas University Interscholastic League Prescribed Music List" will be published in

 www.clarinetlist.com for information and to

 Shannon received her Bachelor of Music in Performance from Kennesaw State University (Kennesaw, GA), and her Master of Arts in Instrumental Pedagogy from Texas Woman's University (Denton, TX).
-She is currently pursuing a Doctor of Musical Arts in Instrumental Performance from the Frost School of Music at the University of Miami.
-She holds memberships with Pi Kappa Lambda, the International Clarinet Association, Texas Music Educators Association, and the National Association of College Wind and Percussion Instructors.
+She is currently a candidate for the Doctor of Musical Arts in Instrumental Performance at the Frost School of Music, University of Miami.
+She holds memberships with Pi Kappa Lambda, the International Clarinet Association, and the National Association of College Wind and Percussion Instructors.
 Currently she resides in Homestead, Florida with her husband and three cats, Aja, Eleanor Rigby, and Daryl Dixon.